 An additional benefit of direct deposit and paycards is that you don’t have to pay for checks, ink and printing.
 However, this is a trade-off for other fees.
 Direct deposit employers pay a setup fee and a transaction fee for each time they deposit wages into an employee’s account.
 The payroll software or service provider may also charge a fee.

 Paycard fees mostly affect employees.
-For example, some paycards charge a fee for ATM withdrawals, a point-of-sale fee each time the card is swiped, fees to check your balance, or inactivity fees.
+For example, some paycards charge a fee for ATM withdrawals, a POS fee each time the card is swiped, fees to check your balance or inactivity fees.

 Paycard fees are becoming more transparent, though.
 On April 1, 2019, the Consumer Financial Protection Bureau issued a rule that paycard providers must disclose these fees to cardholders.